-Fire Blight caused by Erwinia amylovora, is a serious bacterial disease that affects purple sand cherries as well as many members of the rose family.
-Purple sand cherries that have been infected have the appearance of having been scorched by fire.
+Fire Blight caused by Erwinia amylovora, is a serious bacterial disease that affects many members of the rose family (Rosaceae), such as purple sand cherry, apple, crabapple, quince, pear, plum, mountain ash and more.
+The trees and shrubs that have been infected have the appearance of having been scorched by fire.
 The disease is systemic and spreads rapidly leading to extensive damage, even death.
 There is no cure only management.

 Blossoms: at first appear water soaked then wilt and turn brown/black and remain on the tree.
 This is called blossom blight.